 We encourage any person to report any incident of sexual harassment or sexual assault by, or toward, a member of the University community.
 It is possible to make an anonymous report to JCU, and it is possible to make a report without identifying any other person/people involved.

-Reports enable JCU to identify patterns (in behaviors or in areas of the University) and monitor progress towards eliminating sexual harassment and sexual assault.
+Reports enable JCU to identify patterns (in behaviours or in areas of the University) and monitor progress towards eliminating sexual harassment and sexual assault.
 If the identity and contact details of the person subjected to the sexual harassment or sexual assault are provided in the report, information provision and support to that person can be facilitated.

 JCU will act in line with the wishes of the person who has been subjected to sexual harassment or sexual assault, if that person has been identified (see 'who sees the report for exceptional circumstances where JCU may be required to act otherwise).
 In all cases, the incident will be confidentially recorded.
 The Sexual Misconduct Officers can discuss options for addressing the problem.
 For example with sexual harassment, depending on what the person wishes, the options could include: